We are building a STREET KIDS CENTER in Yangon

 In and around Yangon, many children and youth endure lives on the street in the most precarious of conditions.
 Since 2015, SONNE Social Organization is operating three day-care centres (DCCs) for these destitute young people, which provide non-formal education, day care, nutrition, training services, bathing facilities and medical care to 40 – 50 children per centre.
 Children are taught reading, writing, arithmetic and other school subjects, added up by a sports- and arts program.
 Children who still have a chance to be integrated into formal school are supported with documents, enrolment, materials and free tuition class.

 Within the last years we experienced that rental agreements of apartments for the centres are not guaranteeing sustainability.
 Short term contracts include the risk of being forced to change place; house owner rules are limiting certain activities with the children.
 Therefore we decided to construct our first own “SSO centre”.
 The construction is seen as phase 1 of this project and is a co-financed project with multiple donors.
-The construction will start in October 2017.
-The opening and commissioning (Phase 2) of the centre will take place in June 2018.
+The construction started in November 2018.
+The commissioning (Phase 2) of the centre will take place in July 2019.

 The centre provides space for a broad program, including non-formal education, formal education support (tuition classes), vocational trainings, sports-& arts classes, cultivation training and alphabetization classes.
 Around 100 children, youth and family members will participate in one of the activities in the centre daily.
 This project provides vulnerable and marginalized children and youth the chance to individually develop in a child friendly and secure environment where they be cared for, can gain knowledge, skills and creativity in order to get an accepted member of the society and increased chances for a secure and promising future.